Dimplegurajala/TenForce-Selenium/README.md

-# TenForce QA Automation Project
+# TenForce QA Automation Project - Selenium

 This repository contains a professional Selenium-based automation suite for the TenForce Career page user journey.
 The project is designed to be resilient, scalable, and easy to maintain.